 When I was seven or eight, it was a lot of fun playing with toy soldiers on the living room floor.
 At that time you could buy three-inch hollow cast metal toy soldiers in dime stores like Woolworth's for a nickel apiece.
 I especially liked to line up the flamethrower, bazooka man, and the grenade thrower.
 Soldiers were my heroes at that time because they were brave and strong and fighting to defeat the Reds in Korea.

 3. Reading Combat Comic Books

-At the same time I was playing with toy soldiers, I can recall being sprawled out on the floor reading "Combat" comic books by probably Marvel.
+At the same time, I was playing with toy soldiers, I can recall being sprawled out on the floor reading "Combat" comic books by probably Marvel.
 It was thrilling to see the heroic American soldiers fighting the bad Communists in Seoul.

 4. News Reports About The War on Radio

 There wasn't that much TV to watch in the early 50s; therefore, the radio was on a lot in the house.
-On many occasions I could hear news flashes about the war which reported, for example, that the UN forces had advanced 10 yards in one day with heavy fighting.
-Much of the later action in this three year war was fought in the trenches.
+On many occasions, I could hear news flashes about the war which reported, for example, that the UN forces had advanced 10 yards in one day with heavy fighting.
+Much of the later action in this three-year war was fought in the trenches.

 5. Ending the War

-By 1952 when it appeared the war was developing into a stalemate, there was great sentiment in the States to end the war and bring the troops home.
-In 1952 prior to the presidential election while visiting grandma in Marshfield, she said that she was voting for "Ike" (President Eisenhower) because he was bringing the boys home.
-Grandma was obviously interested in this because Uncle Raymie was a machine gunner with the U.S. Army in Korea.
+By 1952 when it appeared the war was developing into a stalemate, there was a great sentiment in the States to end the war and bring the troops home.
+In 1952 before the presidential election while visiting grandma in Marshfield, she said that she was voting for "Ike" (President Eisenhower) because he was bringing the boys home.
+Grandma was interested in this because Uncle Raymie was a machine gunner with the U.S. Army in Korea.
 Eisenhower was elected in 1952, and the U.S. troops did come home when the war ended on July 27, 1953.